Middle East Studies Pedagogy Initiative (MESPI)

 • Essential Readings refers to a concise list scholarship on a given topic or country, usually confined to classic texts like books and peer-reviewed articles.

-• Newton Reviews refers to interviews with authors of new books (New Texts Out Now @ Newton.Jadaliyya.com)
+• NEWTON Reviews refers to interviews with authors of new books (New Texts Out Now)

-• Peer Reviewed Articles Review (PRAR) refers to the creation of a bi-monthly peer-reviewed articles summary
+• Peer Reviewed Articles Review (PRAR) refers to the creation of a quarterly annotated peer-reviewed articles archive

-• Reading Bank refers to refers to a bank of readings on various salient topics that deserve their own category because of salience.
+• Reading Bank refers to refers to a bank of readings on various salient topics that deserve their own category because of their salience and timeliness, for instance: